HStewartGitHome/BlazorSchools/readme.md

 <https://code.org/schools.json>.
 My desired was use both SQL database and
 In-memory database and filter out only content need to be transfer to client.

+I been working on this GitHub project and in this project, I wanted to experiment with Blazor Web-assembly, specifically I see if the same Web-assembly can be called for Blazor applications and similar WPF application.
+I also want to use external JSON service with 5000+ records and test the performance differences between Dapper, Entity Framework and Simulated all in same application.

+I really like Blazor development in my previous GitHub project and I found that with Web- assembly that it even better.
+Using database services with all the same interfaces makes Dapper, Entity Framework and Simulated.
+Adding Entity Framework was as simple as cloning the interface and add migration for database.
+This was done in a matter of hours and I would believe it would not be much to do any other database.

+The interesting thing is performance, I found with a large number of items, that the screen should be page and a lot of this is because Blazor is web based and loading 5000 items on screen is rather show.
+The Blazor application is web bases and rendering of 5000 items is rather slow - this can be shown in difference between Schools and Schools Page screen.
+In the WPF even the loading is still there, the difference is less but currently WPF does only shows top items.

 Another interesting thing happen that help this project.
 Microsoft release Blazor Web Assembly.